tytydraco/yessleep/out/Hello_there.md

 If you are interested to upgrade your plan, please respond “Upgrade”.
 I will provide you a phone number to contact in order to proceed.

-If you would like to explore our Live Wire and Tapping services, please respond “LWT”.
+If you would like to explore our Live Feed and or Wire Tapping services, please respond “LFWT”.
 I will provide you a phone number to contact in order proceed.

 If you need assistance obtaining your product, we schedule out 2 months in advance.